dmhacker/jester/README.md

 That being said, MCCFR can quickly be trained to play optimally on an extremely simple version of Durak involving only 8 cards and 2 players, requiring only a few minutes of multi-threaded training.
 You can use this reduced form of Durak by providing the `-r` flag when running the executable.
+Training mode can be enabled via the `-t` flag.

 At the moment, the results of MCCFR training are saved to a local binary file `mccfr.bin` in the working directory.
 Eventually, the training will be able to